What is Eye flu?

 - If there is a sign of herpes simplex or zoster virus then antivirals should be suggested as aciclovir ointment or ganciclovir gel.

 - When viral conjunctivitis is critical or the patient undergoing signs after its analysis, the patient should be referred to an ophthalmologist.
-This is to examine topical steroids and to eliminate an immune ‘post-viral’ keratitis.
+This is to examine topical steroids and to eliminate an immune ‘post-viral keratitis.

 - Bacterial conjunctivitis normally creates a thick eye discharge or pus and can harm one or both eyes.

-- The usual types of bacteria that create bacterial conjunctivitis involves are Staphylococcus aureus, Haemophilus influenza, Streptococcus pneumoniae and Pseudomonas aeruginosa.
+- The usual types of bacteria that create bacterial conjunctivitis involves are Staphylococcus aureus, Haemophilus influenza, Streptococcus pneumonia, and Pseudomonas aeruginosa.
 Bacterial conjunctivitis, although a less common cause of conjunctivitis, is more common in children.

 - Just like in any bacterial infection, antibiotics are needed to eliminate the bacteria.
-Medicine of bacterial conjunctivitis is usually achieved with a topical antibiotic like framycetin sulfate eye drops and eye ointments like Chloramphenicol.
+Medicine of bacterial conjunctivitis is usually achieved with a topical antibiotic like Framycetin sulfate eye drops and eye ointments like Chloramphenicol.
 The treatment normally takes from 1-2weeks, depending on the severity of the infection.

 - Antibiotic therapy is the prescribed treatment and ceftriaxone is the drug of option.

-- Additionally, patients should lavage the infected eye with saline and continue therapy to cover chlamydia.
-Or patients should go to an ophthalmologist immediately.
+- Additionally, patients should lavage the infected eye with saline and continue therapy to cover chlamydia, or patients should go to an ophthalmologist immediately.

-- Signs normally involve conjunctival hyperemia, mucopurulent discharge and lymphoid follicle development.
-Patients with signs must-visit directly to an ophthalmologist.
+- Signs normally involve conjunctival hyperemia, mucopurulent discharge, and lymphoid follicle development.
+Patients with signs must visit directly to an ophthalmologist.